anoop142/PearsonEbookExtractor/README.md

 Two modes of operation **root** and **no-root**, default is no-root.

-**Root mode**:  Pulls pdf from /data/data/com.pearson.android.pulse.elibrary/files/books using adb, will skip if file already exist.
+**Root mode**: Device must be rooted! .
+Pulls pdf from /data/data/com.pearson.android.pulse.elibrary/files/books using adb, will skip if file already exist.

 **No-root mode**: Uses adb backup to make backup of the app and extract the books from the backup.